mvolkmann/blog/src/ocaml.md

 - `let` definitions that define constants and functions
 - `module` definitions that define submodules

-A library is a collection of related modules.
+A package is a collection of related libraries and a library is a collection of related modules.

 Modules provides a way to identify multiple values that happen to have the same name.